The Aliner Ranger 12 Camper Honest Review & Buying Guide

 We are a husband-and-wife team who likes to camp like crazy.
-You could say we are the outdoorsy types who spend our free time in the woods and road-tripping – so we know how vital having a good roof over our heads is when we are out playing in the woods.
-We wanted to provide an Aliner camper review for our readers and fellow outdoor enthusiasts if you are considering purchasing an Aliner.
-In the spring of 2021, we bought our Aliner Ranger 12, and honestly, it has not disappointed!
+You could say we are the outdoorsy types who spend our free time in the woods or road-tripping – so we know how vital having a good roof over our heads is when we are out exploring.
+We wanted to provide an Aliner camper review for our readers and fellow outdoor enthusiasts who are considering purchasing an Aliner.
+In the spring of 2021, we bought our Aliner Ranger 12, and honestly, it has not disappointed.

 This post contains affiliate links, which means we’ll receive a commission if you purchase through our links at no extra cost to you.
 Please read full disclosure for more information.
-Thank you for your support!
 Aliner did not sponsor this article.
 As always, all opinions are our own.

-We also wanted something hard sided (some areas in Colorado and Montana are not allowing soft camper shells in certain areas because of bear activity) when we are off in the mountains.
-Please consider no RV is truly bear proof.
+We also wanted something hard-sided when we were off in the mountains.
+Some places in Colorado and Montana are not allowing soft camper shells in certain areas because of bear activity these days.
+Please consider that no RV is truly bear-proof.

-After spending a few summers in Oklahoma, we also knew we absolutely needed to have an option for air conditioning (all our midwest and southern readers understand what we are talking about!).
+After spending a few summers in Oklahoma, we found out we absolutely needed to have an option for air conditioning.
+All our Midwest and Southern readers understand what we are talking about!

-We started looking at Aliners eight years ago when we saw one camping on BLM land in Colorado when we lived in Western Colorado, and the A-frame caught our attention.
-So we looked at them and looked at them… But at the time, we decided to keep roughing it in our tent.
-We were scared to spend the money when we were younger!
+We started looking at Aliners years ago when we saw one camping on BLM land in Colorado when we lived in Western Colorado.
+So we looked at them and looked at them, but at the time, we decided to keep roughing it in our tent.

-Fast forward eight years along with a move to Oklahoma, and it was apparent that camping in Colorado and Utah was not the same environment as camping in Oklahoma and Arkansas (bugs, snakes, humidity, oh-my).
-So, we saved and saved, called RV dealers all over the country, went to see a few models, and then we stumbled upon the perfect Aliner Ranger 12.
+Fast forward life along with a move to Oklahoma, and it was apparent that camping in Colorado and Utah was not the same environment as camping in Oklahoma and Arkansas (bugs, snakes, humidity).
+So, we saved our money, called RV dealers all over the country, went to see a few models, and then we stumbled upon the perfect Aliner Ranger 12.

-Our version does not have the dormer option (pop-up tent window comes soft or hard).
+Our version does not have the dormer option, which is the pop-up tent window.
+The dormer option comes soft or hard.